joemart/connect4/README.md

 I created connect 4 using NextJS and Firebase.
+A middleware was used to verify the user in each of the routes.

 References: